Bolognese - Dog Breed Info, Temperament & Facts

 The Bolognese is a northern Italian breed that has been around since the 12th century.
 It is considered a companion dog and is one of the first European breeds of its kind.
 In the United States, they are not very common, but they are known for being intelligent, quick learners, and easily trainable.
 However, they can also be a bit stubborn at times.
 This breed has a thick, curly, white coat that requires daily grooming and occasional professional trimming.
 They are often referred to as Bolos and are generally known for their peaceful nature.
 Despite their intelligence, they are not high-energy dogs and can adapt well to apartment living.
 However, they do not like to be left alone as they were bred to be companions for humans.
 If left alone for long periods, they may experience separation anxiety, which can lead to behavior problems such as excessive barking, furniture chewing, and incontinence.
 Due to their small size and potential fragility, Bolos are not recommended for families with young children.

-Ahead, we look at Bolognese dog breed, its history, personality, pros and cons of owning an Bolognese, characteristics, and must-see facts.
-We will also examine how to care for this breed and much more.
+Below, we look at Bolognese dog breed, its history, personality, pros and cons of owning an Bolognese, characteristics, and must-know facts.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Bologneses!

 Dog Breed Bolognese